Treatment of Stress Urinary Incontinence

 Status of Clinical Development

 Following over 12 years of preclinical research at the University of Zurich, our team received the approval for a first in-man trial in 2015 and completed GMP validation of our patented production process, leading to the start of the phase I clinical study at the University Hospital of Zurich in January 2020.
-The first patient was treated in March 2020.
+The first patient was treated in March 2020 and the trial was completed in late 2021.
 The setup and completion of the study is completely funded through a highly competitive Horizon 2020 Grant from the European Union (Horizon 2020, Grant Nr.
 731377).